Professor of Comparative Politics

 Department of Political Science

 University of Zurich

 Daniele Caramani has joined the University of Zurich in 2014.
 He grew up in Milan and Paris and studied political science at the University of Geneva where he has also worked as teaching assistant.
 He holds a Ph.D. from the European University Institute, Florence, where he subsequently has been Vincent Wright Fellow (Robert Schuman Centre).
-He has been an assistant professor at the University of Florence, has spent four years at the University of Mannheim (MZES) as post-doctoral researcher and later research professor, and has been a reader at the University of Birmingham.
-From 2006 to 2014 he was a professor at the University of St. Gallen.
+He has been an assistant professor at the University of Florence, has spent four years at the University of Mannheim (MZES) as a researcher, and has been senior lecturer/reader at the University of Birmingham.
+From 2006 to 2014 he has been a professor at the University of St. Gallen.